MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-information-protection.md

 To learn more about protection settings for sensitivity labels, see [Restrict access to content by using sensitivity labels to apply encryption](/microsoft-365/compliance/encryption-sensitivity-labels).

-## Users with co-author permissions can edit encrypted PBIX files (preview)
+## Increase the number of users who can edit and republish encrypted PBIX files (preview)

-When enabled, users with [less elevated usage rights](#less-elevated-usage-rights) on an encrypted sensitivity label can open, edit, publish, and republish PBIX files protected by that label, with [restrictions](#restrictions).
+When enabled, users with [restrictive sensitivity permissions in the Microsoft Purview compliance portal](#restrictive-sensitivity-permissions) on an encrypted sensitivity label can open, edit, publish, and republish PBIX files protected by that label, with [restrictions](#restrictions).

 > [!NOTE]
-> The [Enable Less Elevated User feature switch in Power BI Desktop](#desktop-preview-feature-switch-for-editing-by-users-with-less-elevated-usage-rights) must be selected in order for a user with less elevated permissions to be able to open, edit, and publish/republish a PBIX file protected by an encrypted sensitivity label.
+> The [Enable Less Elevated User feature switch in Power BI Desktop](#desktop-preview-feature-switch-for-editing-by-users-with-less-elevated-usage-rights) must be selected in order for a user with restrictive sensitivity permissions to be able to open, edit, and publish/republish a PBIX file protected by an encrypted sensitivity label.

-### Less elevated usage rights
+### Restrictive sensitivity permissions

-Less elevated usage rights in this context means that the user must have all of the following usage rights:
+Restrictive sensitivity permissions in this context means that the user must have all of the following usage rights:

   * View Content (VIEW)
   * Edit Content (DOCEDIT)